How we handle cancellations, downgrades to non-subscription accounts and migrations to another ISP.

 13. Cancellation of service under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 ("the Regulations")

-Any non-business service from Plusnet (apart from BT Sport and Plusnet Protect) ordered on or after 10th June 2014 can be cancelled 14 days from the day after you sign-up for the service.
+Any non-business service from Plusnet (apart from BT Sport, Plusnet Protect and channel packs) ordered on or after 10th June 2014 can be cancelled 14 days from the day after you sign-up for the service.
 If you cancel during this time you will have to pay for the services you have used, any applicable installation, connection or activation charges (including any charges that were discounted or advertised as free at the time we accepted your order for the services) and return any equipment provided.
 If the service you sign-up for is a re-contract, upgrade or add-on, we may revert you to your previous contract upon cancellation or the closest matching service.

 If you wish to cancel within the period set out above, you can use the cancellation form, located here and post it to us or by calling us on 0800 013 2632 or 0330 123 9197.
 Please ensure that when you cancel, you tell us if you are cancelling to just stop the service or in order to transfer to another provider, so that we can deal with your cancellation appropriately.[Top]